Marianna Longa: Winter Olympics and World Ski Championships Debuts

-Pregnancy and return to competitions 2004 - 2008
+Pregnancy and return to competitions 2004–2008

-Between the 2004 and 2006 she did not obtain major results as a consequence of her pregnancy, announced in February 2005.
+Between 2004 and 2006 she did not obtain major results as a consequence of her pregnancy, announced in February 2005.
 In the 2007 World Ski Championship, in Sapporo, Japan, she obtained eight position in the 15 km M Pursuit, and sixth in the 4 × 5 km relay.
-The best individual result in 2007 is fifth place in the 10 km classical in Otepaeae, Estonia.
+Her best individual result in 2007 is a fifth-place in the 10 km classical in Otepaeae, Estonia.
 She ended the season with an overall 19th position in the world cup standing.
 In March 2007, she retired, at the end of her best world cup season so far.
-Although the decision to retire, taken one year earlier, Longa gave her come back already in March 2008.
+Although the decision to retire was made one year earlier, Longa made her comeback already in March 2008.

 Longa had a brilliant start on returning to competition, with a fifth place on the 10 km classical World Cup in Lathi, Finland.
 The 2008 also brought a fourth place on the 10 km classical, and a fifth place on the 10 km freestyle pursuit in the World Cup Finals in Bormio.
 In the summer of 2008 she also competed in roller skiing races to speed-up her recovery, obtaining a victory, two seconds and a fourth place.